Shuggster/BonCRM/docs/Assignment Integration Plan.md

      - Cross-department assignments for admins
      - Visual separation of name and department in dropdowns
      - Support for both user and team assignments
+     - Enhanced UI with better spacing and borders

 3. **Assignment Rules**
    - Regular users can only assign within their department